 Life science and computer science students will form small groups that solve practical problems in the field of computational life science.

-Life science students learn computer literacy for group work with computer science students.
+Biology students learn computer literacy for group works with computer science students.
 Computer science students learn basic mathematics for modeling and simulation in Computational life science field.

 |Intercultural skills||Communication skills||Specialist skills||Critical thinking skills||Practical and/or problem-solving skills|